 As your firm, we will help you with every aspect of the child support process.
 The Orlando Family Firm is a full service law firm with significant experience in handling child support cases both through private cases or through the Department of Revenue.

 A common question many family law clients have is “how much child support can I expect to receive after my divorce or custody proceeding is completed?”
 The answer lies in the Florida Statutes, Section 61.30, the full text of Florida’s law can be found here.
-To help you understand what you can expect when child support is an issue, the basic elements are summarized below or setup a free consultation to discuss your personal situation with a child support lawyer.
+To help you understand what you can expect when child support is an issue, the basic elements are summarized below or setup a consultation to discuss your personal situation with a child support lawyer.

 Child Support Guidelines